Goa Inquisition: Persecution of Hindus

 Hindus could be arrested for attempting to dissuade countrymen for converting to Christianity, abetting Goan Christians from fleeing Goa, or hiding abandoned/Orphaned children who had not been reported to the authorities.
 The Catholic descendants of Hindus were more likely to be prosecuted, although this could be due to their having been a higher proportion of the population.
-About 74% of those sentenced were charged with Crypto-Hinduism (practicing Hinduism privately despite being Christian officially), while Crypto-Muslims (practicing Islam privately despite being Christian officially) made-up about 1.5% sentenced, 1.5% were tried for obstructing the operations of the Holy Office of the Inquisition.
+About 74% of those sentenced were charged with Crypto-Hinduism (practicing Hinduism privately despite being Christian officially), while Crypto-Muslims (practicing Islam privately despite being Christian officially) made up about 1.5% sentenced, 1.5% were tried for obstructing the operations of the Holy Office of the Inquisition.
 Most records of the nearly 250 years of Inquisition trials were burnt by the Portuguese after the Inquisition had been banned.
-Those that have survived, such as those between 1782-1800, state that people continued to be tried and punished.
+Those that have survived, such as those between 1782 and 1800, state that people continued to be tried and punished.
 A larger proportion of those arrested, tried and sentenced during the Goa Inquisition, according to António José Saraiva, came from the lowest social strata.
 The trial records suggest that the victims were not exclusively Hindus, but included members of other religions found in India as well as some Europeans.

 Fr.
 Diogo da Borba and his advisor Vicar General Miguel Vaz followed the missionary goals to convert the Hindus.
 In cooperation with the Jesuit and Franciscan missionaries, the Portuguese administration in Goa and military were deployed to destroy the cultural and institutional roots of Hindus and other Indian religions.
 For example, Viceroy and Captain General António de Noronha and, later Captain General Constantino de Sa de Noronha, systematically destroyed Hindu and Buddhist temples in Portuguese possessions and during attempted new conquests on the Indian subcontinent.

 Exact data on the nature and number of Hindu temples destroyed by the Christian missionaries and Portuguese government are unavailable.
 Some 160 temples were razed to the ground on the Goa island by 1566.
 Between 1566 and 1567, a campaign by Franciscan missionaries destroyed another 300 Hindu temples in Bardez (North Goa).
-In Salcete (South Goa), approximately another 300 Hindu temples were destroyed by the Christian officials of the Inquisition.
+In Salcete (South Goa), approximately another 300 Hindu temples were destroyed by the Christian officials of the Inquisition although having conflicting evidence.
 Numerous Hindu temples were destroyed elsewhere at Assolna and Cuncolim by Portuguese authorities.
 A 1569 royal letter in Portuguese archives records that all Hindu temples in its colonies in India had been burnt and razed to the ground.